prajapatijanvi0007-alt/prajapatijanvi0007-alt/README.md

 - 🌱 I'm currently learning *Data Fetching & Debugging in Python*
 - 👯 I'm looking to collaborate on *Beginner-Friendly Projects*
 - 🤔 I'm looking for help with *Advanced Python & Data Analysis*
-- 💬 Ask me about *HTML, Python, C & C++*
+- 💬 Ask me about *HTML, Python, C & C++ , DSA*
 - 📫 How to reach me: **prajapatijanvi0007@gmail.com*
 - 😄 Pronouns: *She/Her*
-- ⚡ Fun fact: *I love debugging code and fetching data with coffee ☕*
+- ⚡ Fun fact: *I love debugging code and fetching the data with coffee ☕*